Trump's Rust Belt revival is fading. Will it matter in 2020?

 "I don't see any revitalization," Hoagland said.
 "When you talk about bringing employment back, you can't just all of a sudden make the happen."

 Boak reported from Washington.
-Associated Press writers Andrew Welsh-Huggins in Columbus, Ohio, and Anthony Izaguirre in Charleston, West Virginia, contributed to this report.
+Associated Press writers Andrew Welsh-Huggins in Columbus, Ohio, and Anthony Izaguirre in Charleston, W.Va., contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.